Tobi-KL/SOC_Profile_Generation/README.md

 For Households with fewer cars than drivers, the mobility profiles of the drivers with the lowest total driven distance are merged to one mobility profile until number of drivers matches number of cars.
 As a consequence, one mobility profile is created for each household car.

-## Electric car substitution and feasibilty check
+## Electric Car Substitution and Feasibilty Check
 Each car is substituted with an electric car according to the car segment defined by Kraftfahrtbundesamt, Germany.
 Car substitution can be easily adjusted in the code since car characteristics, technical specifications, prices and segments change regularly.